danprince/danthedev.com/posts/2023-03-18-why-are-you-still-here-mr-module.md

 For my use case, this is perfect.
 I call `resetSharedWorker` once per build.
 That prevents Node from doing any redundant module instantiation.

-In a long running process, this is fine, but if you want your Node process to exit, such as for a test suite like the one above, you'll need to terminate the worker after you've finished using it.
+In a long running process, this is fine, but if you want your Node process to exit, as for a test suite like the one above, you'll need to terminate the worker after you've finished using it.

 I use a `closeSharedWorker` function that calls `worker.terminate()`.